 10. Experience Local Life In Vaitape Village

 Away from the glamor of the resorts, the tiny village of Vaitape is where you’ll experience the ‘buzzing’ local life of Bora Bora.
 Daytime is reserved for some grocery shopping and dropping the kids off at school, while evenings are reserved for a family night out – dining in one of the roulottes (food trucks) in the village square followed by some star gazing on the pier.

 9. Climb To Rusty WWII Coastal Guns

 Bora Bora was quite a strategic island to the Allied forces during WWII.
-As part of Operation Bobocat, thousands of US soldiers were stationed in this exotic location along with a huge amount of supply and a strategic airbase.
+As part of Operation Bobcat, thousands of US soldiers were stationed in this exotic location along with a huge amount of supply and a strategic airbase.
 To protect all of these, massive coastal guns were erected on the hills overlooking the lagoon to protect against a Japanese invasion that never came.
 These days, a few such canons remain.
 They’re a little tricky to find but super interesting to see from up close, seeming so out of place in such a paradise like this.
+You can also join 4X4 tours and reach other sensational scenic lookouts.

 From Brando to DiCaprio, who hasn’t eaten at the legendary Bloody Mary’s in Bora Bora?
 Grab a table beneath the traditional thatched roof, with nothing but sand between your toes and delicious food on your table.
 Dinner time is the best time to visit when freshly caught seafood is waiting to be handpicked by diners.
 And of course, don’t forget to order a bloody mary!